Mechanical engine misfires, will not go away by themselves and will only get worse over time.

 Unlike air to fuel balance misfires, these misfires will become, more intense, as your engine gains speed.

 As a result, mechanical engine misfires, can cause expensive engine damage.
 When misfires occur, performance suffers along with fuel economy, emissions and idle quality.
 Generally, this type of misfire, has more of a “thumping” feel to it.

-It is usually noticeable regardless of engine speed.
+So, it is usually noticeable, regardless of engine speed.
 In fact, it may even intensify, as the engine speed increases.
-Most of the time these types of repairs; are more costly and take longer to fix.
+Most of the time, these types of repairs, are more costly and take longer to fix.

 These may include:

 - Worn piston rings